kermitt2/grobid/Readme.md

 + Parsing of dates (ISO normalized day, month, year).
 + Full text extraction from PDF articles, including a model for the the overall document segmentation and a model for the structuring of the text body (paragraph, section titles, reference callout, figure, table, etc.).
 + In a complete PDF processing, GROBID manages 55 final labels used to build relatively fine-grained structures, from traditional publication metadata (title, author first/last/middlenames, affiliation types, detailed address, journal, volume, issue, pages, etc.) to full text structures (section title, paragraph, reference markers, head/foot notes, figure headers, etc.).
-+ Consolidation of the extracted bibliographical references using the [biblio-glutton](https://github.com/kermitt2/biblio-glutton) service or the [CrossRef REST API](https://github.com/CrossRef/rest-api-doc).
++ Consolidation/resolution of the extracted bibliographical references using the [biblio-glutton](https://github.com/kermitt2/biblio-glutton) service or the [CrossRef REST API](https://github.com/CrossRef/rest-api-doc).

 GROBID includes a comprehensive web service API, batch processing, a JAVA API, a Docker image, a relatively generic evaluation framework (precision, recall, etc.) and the semi-automatic generation of training data.

 GROBID can be considered as production ready.
-Deployments in production includes ResearchGate, HAL Research Archive, the European Patent Office, INIST-CNRS, Mendeley, CERN (Invenio), etc.
+Deployments in production includes ResearchGate, HAL Research Archive, the European Patent Office, INIST-CNRS, Mendeley, CERN (Invenio), and many more.

 GROBID should run properly "out of the box" on Linux (64 bits), MacOS, and Windows (32 and 64 bits).